-Admissions criteria for the elementary and elementary/exceptional student education majors are based upon Florida Teacher Certification standards.
-Education students are permitted two semesters in which to meet all admission requirements including passage of the General Knowledge portion of the Florida Teacher Certification Exam.
+Admissions criteria for the elementary and elementary/exceptional student education majors are based upon the criteria provided by the Florida Department of Education.
+Education students are permitted one semester in which to meet all admission requirements including passage of the Florida Teacher Certification Exam General Knowledge (GK) test.

 A student who wishes to major in any area of education must meet the following conditions for acceptance to the Education Department: (1) achieve a cumulative 2.5 grade point average by completion of the first semester at Flagler College-Tallahassee and maintain it throughout the undergraduate program; (2) demonstrate dispositions, character and aptitude for teaching; (3) demonstrate the potential to be accepted for and to perform satisfactorily in a student teaching assignment; and (4) achievement of a passing score on the General Knowledge Test (FTCE).
-Because students are expected to demonstrate a satisfactory competence level in all education courses, no grade below C in any education major required course is accepted; this includes ancillary courses that are required for the major, but not an Education Department offering.
-A complete description of the Education Department Academic Standards is included in the Education Student Handbook.
+Because students are expected to demonstrate a satisfactory competence level in all education courses, no grade below C- in any education major required course is accepted; this includes ancillary courses that are required for the major, but not an Education Department offering.
+A complete description of the Education Department Academic Standards is included in the Education Department Handbook.